-From 9.00 am on 1 December 2020, the Short-term study visa route is now only limited to those wishing to study on English language courses for a period of between six to eleven months.
-Please see the Short-term student visa page for further details of this route.
+The Short-term study visa route is limited to those wishing to study on English language courses for a period of between six to 11 months.
+Please see the Short-term Student visa page for further details of this route.

 #EndToggle#